Recruit Teenagers with Attitude

 - Getter Robo, at least in the original continuity.

 - Prétear.
 Granted, it's justified in the case of the Leafe Knights—they're literally born into the role and not exactly human, so they've been training for this their entire lives.
-(Plus, the four older knights only look as if they're in their late teens or early twenties, but they're actually about twice that.)
-However, this trope is played completely straight in the case of the titular Magical Girl—Himeno is about 15, has no formal training besides an interest in martial arts (that she doesn't even seem to use in battle) and is completely mentally unprepared for her role as world savior.
+(Plus, the four older knights only look as if they're in their late teens or early twenties, but they're actually at least twice that.)
+However, this trope is played completely straight in the case of the eponymous Magical Girl—Himeno is about 15, has no formal training besides an interest in martial arts (that she doesn't even seem to use in battle) and is completely mentally unprepared for her role as world savior.
 This is dealt with in-series during her constant battles with self doubt, as well as Takako/Fenrir's backstory—she was also a teen unprepared for battle, and focused obsessively on Hayate to give her the confidence to continue, which was why his rejection of her was so earth-shattering.

 - Ronin Warriors: It was so bad that in the first episode they almost lost due to what was basically a pissing contest, and they spent the rest of the season paying for it.